 Where to Start & End a 395 Road Trip?

 Highway 395 actually runs from California’s border with Oregon all the way down to Victorville.
-But this itinerary recommends the best scenic bits on a 375 mile stretch that starts just south of Carson City.
+But this itinerary recommends the best scenic bits on a 227 mile stretch that starts just south of Carson City.
+This itinerary is also a great routing if you are driving from San Francisco to Las Vegas (or vice versa).

 Is Highway 395 Safe to Drive?